artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 4. When you save the record, AtoM will return you to the archival description's :term:`view page`.
 In the Digital object metadata area, you should now see a Google map showing your coordinates with a pin.
-You can zoom, pan, change the map type, and clik to view a full Google map in a new tab.
+You can zoom, pan, change the map type, and click to view a full Google map in a new tab.

 .. image:: images/digi-object-map.*